header-bg

 • estimate the lifetime fleet maintenance costs

-Which is why most fleets choose not to undertake this analysis on their own.
-And why working with a fleet management company (FMC) is of great benefit.
+This is why most fleets choose not to undertake this analysis on their own and instead opt to work with a fleet management company (FMC).

 How Can a Fleet Management Company Help Me?

-An FMC has extensive records of historical data, so they can accurately predict the total cost of ownership for any vehicle.
+A FMC has extensive records of historical data, so it can accurately predict the total cost of ownership for any vehicle.
 This gives you the full picture of what your vehicles will cost you over time.

 An FMC is brand agnostic, meaning they don’t support one manufacturer over another.
 They look at all of a vehicle’s variables in an unbiased way, including: